php-fig/fig-standards/proposed/simplecache.md

     public function set($key, $value, $ttl = null);

     /**
-     * Remove an item from the cache by its unique key *
+     * Delete an item from the cache by its unique key *
-     * @param string $key The unique cache key of the item to remove *
+     * @param string $key The unique cache key of the item to delete *
-     * @return bool True on success and false on failure */ public function remove($key);
+     * @return bool True on success and false on failure */ public function delete($key);

     /**
      * Wipe clean the entire cache's keys